Shashank123499/Mall-Customer-Segmentation-Using-K-Means/README.md

 This project applies the K-Means Clustering algorithm to segment customers based on their annual income and spending behavior.
 The objective is to identify distinct customer groups that can help businesses develop targeted marketing strategies.

 # Dataset
-This dataset obtained from kaggle
+This dataset obtained from kaggle.
 The dataset contains customer information, including:

 1.Customer ID<br>